 Who Is This Tour Best For?

 If you’re a wine enthusiast wanting a curated, behind-the-scenes look at Otago’s vineyards, this tour offers a lot of value.
 It’s ideal for couples or friends seeking a relaxed, sophisticated day with scenic views that don’t involve strenuous activities.
-The small-group setting is perfect for those who prefer a more intimate experience with a knowledgeable guide.
+The small-group setting is great for those who prefer a more intimate experience with a guide.

 This tour also suits those who appreciate good food and wine without the fuss of planning, as the wineries are selected for their quality and atmosphere.
 However, if you’re expecting a full lunch included or are traveling with children, this might not be the best fit.